zhguijjane/bank-kata/README.md

 ```
 In order to check my operations
 As a bank client
-I want to see the history (operation, date, amount, balance)  of my operations
+I want to see the history (operation, date, amount, balanceInCents)  of my operations
 ```